BedsRoom/Beds/README.md

   <h3 align="center">BedsRadio</h3>

   <p align="center">
-    BedsRadio is  a powerful music Bot
+    BedsRadio is  a powerful music Bot With Moderation Commands (Ona  seperate Code)
     <br />

 </p>

+## **IMPORTANT**
+| This bot is **NOT** for the public so of course the code will not work, you may explore it and ry to fix it but most things is just custom so good luck!

 ## 🎭 Features